 Flexibility and simplicity

 Students come to Bristol Baptist College for a variety of reasons and from a variety of professional/vocational backgrounds.

 All students follow a core curriculum and a personal programme of study that ensures an appropriate breadth and depth of coverage while offering individual pathways to meet their particular needs and the prior learning with which they come to college.

 Whether our students are going on to ministries in the church, within a secular profession or to pursue further research and become theological educators, our conviction is that the academic rigour of our programmes must be of the highest standard.
-This is one reason why we value our relationship with the University of Bristol through which our awards our validated.
+This is one reason why we value our relationship with Durham University through which our awards our validated.

 Students under 25 applying for the BA course are expected to have 3 good A level passes.
 Students over 25 are normally expected to have five passes at GCSE Grade C or above, two of which should also be passed at A-level or equivalent (e.g. BTEC Advanced Diploma, GNVQ Advanced etc.) or a recognised Access qualification.
 Students may be asked to submit an assignment to support academic ability.
 Wherever possible prior experiential learning is considered as an alternative to formal qualifications.

 Students who do not have appropriate qualifications or experience are admitted to the Certificate in Theology, with the possibility of upgrading to the BA if they do well enough in their studies.